 Lexie Hearing is owned by a company called hearX.

-If you choose the monthly subscription option, Lexie hearing aids come with risk assurance, which covers broken or lost hearing aids.
+All Lexie hearing aid models come with a one-year warranty.
+If you choose the monthly subscription option, Lexie hearing aids come with a protection plan, which covers broken or lost hearing aids.

 Do I need a smartphone to use Lexie hearing aids?

 Yes, Lexie’s devices rely on the Lexie mobile app for setup and making adjustments.
 If you’re not comfortable using your smartphone (or you don’t own one), consider a hearing aid that doesn’t require a mobile app, such as the MDHearing Volt.